connectrpc/connectrpc.com/docs/governance/rfc/004-dart-implementation.md

 - [`dart:js_interop`][dart-js-interop]: This is part of the std library and can be used to create bindings for web APIs.
 We can use the `fetch` APIs to support Connect and gRPC-Web.

 Platforms like Android and iOS have their own HTTP stack, and it is desirable to use them. [`package:http`][pub-http] can be used as a cross platform client to support both.
 It is maintained by the Dart team.
 The only blocker is the missing support for [aborting requests][http-abort-issue].
+The `dart:io` based client will run on these devices.
+Depending on the how the issue progresses we may have to provide ancillary packages to support native stacks.
+This however, need not block v1 as we won't need API changes to support them.

 ## Supported features